rusili/AC-Android/lessons/project-management/README.md

 - Present the completed work to the stakeholders (a.k.a. the demo).
 - Identify and agree on continuous process improvement actions.
 - Reflect on the past sprint.
 Each team member answers: What went well during the sprint?
 What could be improved in the next sprint?

-> **Exercise:** Work in groups to evaluate the user story and feature cards you've created.
-Arrange the feature cards in a "backlog" column with the highest priority cards at the top of the column.
-Discuss how you would divide feature implementation across your group members.
-Refer to the estimation values to balance features equally across the team, keeping priorities, blockers and related tasks in mind.
-Assign each feature to a group member (write their initials on the card).

-> **Exercise:** Nominate a Tech Lead in your group.
-The Tech Lead should copy the [AC 3.3 Sprint Template](https://trello.com/b/pz8oJNK2/ac-3-3-template) Trello board, rename the board "Scientific Calculator", and add the other group members as collaborators to the new board.

-> **Exercise:** For each user story index card that your group has created, create a new card in the *User Stories* list.
-Each group member should practice adding at least one user story to the board.
-Arrange the cards in the list by priority.

-> **Exercise:** For each feature index card that your group has created, create a new Trello card in the *Backlog* list.
-Each group member should practice adding at least two features to the board.
-Add a comment to each card with its priority and estimate.
-Add a label to each card.
-Arrange the cards in the list by priority.
-Assign each card to the group member who is responsible for completing the feature.

 ## Best practices for software project teams